SyedIzzatUllah/Pakistan-Railway-Network/README.md

 5.2) avg degree
 5.3) total nodes and vertex
 5.4) and all the related basic anaylisis.
-For any query hit me up on:
+For any query hit me up at:

 usmansyd738@gmail.com